 The Retirement System's legislative authority requires contributions in amounts sufficient to fund the benefits set forth in the Retirement System.
-The contributions are determined by the Retirement System's Board of Trustees on the basis of the independent actuary's valuation and are expressed as a percentage of gross payroll.
+The contributions are determined by the Retirement System's Board of Trustees on the basis of an independent actuary's valuation and are expressed as a percentage of gross payroll.
 Significant actuarial assumptions used to compute the actuarially determined contribution requirements are the same as those used to compute the pension fund obligation.

-The employer contribution rates as a percentage of payrolls in 2013 and 2012 were based on actuarial valuations performed as of December 31, 2012 and December 31, 2011, respectively.
-The City's contributions for 2013 and 2012 were in the amounts recommended by the actuary.
-The recommended City contributions for 2013 and 2012 consisted of normal cost of \$10,648,492 and \$10,828,211, respectively, which included amortization of the unfunded actuarial accrued liability (credits) related to actuarial gains and assumption changes.
-At December 31, 2013 and 2012, the unfunded prior service costs are being amortized over periods of twenty six and twenty seven years, respectively.
-The employer customary contributions represented 20.96% and 19.72% of covered payroll for 2013 and 2012, respectively.
+The employer contribution rates as a percentage of payrolls in 2014 and 2013 were based on actuarial valuations performed as of December 31, 2013 and December 31, 2012, respectively.
+The City's contributions for 2014 and 2013 were in the amounts recommended by the actuary.
+The recommended City contributions for 2014 and 2013 consisted of normal cost of \$11,201,778 and \$10,648,492, respectively, which included amortization of the net pension liability and unfunded actuarial accrued liability (credits) related to actuarial gains and assumption changes.
+At December 31, 2014 and 2013, the unfunded prior service costs are being amortized over periods of twenty five and twenty six years, respectively.
+The employer customary contributions represented 21.13% and 20.96% of covered payroll for 2014 and 2013, respectively.
 Effective July 1, 2004, those amounts began being collected on a weekly basis as a percentage of payroll.